Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 B. Korean dialects in North Korea

 Today, North Koreans and South Koreans can easily communicate.
-This is because the main languages of the two countries mostly come from a 1936 document by the Korean Language Society.
+This is because the two countries’ main languages primarily derive from a 1936 document by the Korean Language Society.

 Korean dialects in North Korea can be grouped by region.
-They are like South Korean dialects but have unique qualities due to various factors over many decades.
+They are similar to South Korean dialects but exhibit unique characteristics due to various factors over many decades.

 Here’s an overview of the major dialects in North Korea.